vdp11/Task2ReadMe/README.md

 Scroll down to the "GitHub Pages" section.
 Under "Source," select "main" or "master branch" (whichever is the default branch for your repository).
 Click the "Save" button.

+## Usage
 Your personal webpage is now published using GitHub Pages and accessible at a URL like https://username.github.io/repoName (replace "username" with your GitHub username and "repoName" with your repository name).

-## Usage
-Explain how to use your project once it's installed.
-Include screenshots or examples if necessary.

 ![Static Website 2023-09-16 192112](https://github.com/vdp11/Task2ReadMe/assets/145059840/457938ff-06d1-4e2d-a837-9baf5b0844e2)